Clutchisback1/Chatty/README.md

- Poncho - My Diet Elon Musk and Death Metal recognition Wraiith75 - For being the example of giving back during his OSCP journey Hexcartel - Teaching me the way and for always presenting opportunities of a lifetime Radioboy - FISH, ssh -XD, Denhac and for demonstrating the meaning of being a hacker vs a security professional Ch33z_plz - For challenging me, hand holding me, and forcing me to learn!
+ Poncho - My Diet Elon Musk and Death Metal recognition Wraiith75 - For being the example of giving back during his OSCP journey Hexcartel - Teaching me the way and for always presenting opportunities of a lifetime Rand0macc3ss - For believing in me even when I didn't myself, 2nd chances, and for choosing to trust me Radioboy - FISH, ssh -XD, Denhac and for demonstrating the meaning of being a hacker vs a security professional Ch33z_plz - For challenging me, hand holding me, and forcing me to learn!
 One of my greatest mentors!
  T0w3nTum - Where's Wald0??? days
  DrRayke & Kevin - Always pushing the envelope, training like goku and vegeta, and rediness to teach N00py - For allowing me to bring people together on his platform and supporting Coalcast Anans3 & Dzolali - For Being Dynamic!
  Broan - For teaching me Certificate Attacks and getting me Domain Admin everytime I've reached out to him Disc0rdantMel0dy - For being supportive of me taking a dump on someones front lawn (figuratively of course 😑) Gh0st - For Alignment with key stakeholders and completing Q4 his objectives 🤣 - One of the smartest people I know!